Put It Away!

 At The (Padded) Cellular Level

-This heroic glorious intellectual advance, from proletariat Soviet intelligentsyum, has recently come to my attention.
-I freely share it with you dialectically.
-Worker-peasant vanguard intellectual Dr. Prof. A. V. Schnurgonchinskiiyy (1838-1913) — the same A. V. Schnurgonchinskiiyy (to not be confused with the many others of the same or a similar name) who took the Sverdlovsk Mathematics Academy by storm with his 1911 hypothesis of 1912, and — after his posthumous rehabilitation after his posthumous conviction and sentence for posthumous Ismismisms against Party line after the several attempts to escape from a Don Basin rest home for burnt-out Stankovich smelters — posthumous winner of the semi-prestigious 1937 Jóséf Whó?
-Prize for the least worst essay written in hot milk on the back of a Makarov pistol about the Soviet monkey chocolate spread, spent last ninety years of his life toiling on it.
-Conjecture states (in essence, at its briefest, so to speak, in a manner of speaking, as one might say) that every 3,721 years or so, a femto-second occurs in which Nothing occurs, happens, transpires or takes place.
-Everyone and everything is in repose.
-No-one (including even any Zinovievite-Kamenevite decadent deviationist revisionist reactionary internationalist saboteur-wrecker theist bourgeois rightist-leftist-centrist cadre bloc center) breathes, talks, moves, struggles or agitates; no animal ditto; ditto plants and plant components such as, for example, leaves; ditto grains of sand, particles of dust, etc etc. Even within and between classes and the class elements, and shock brigades.
-Apparently next A. V. Schnurgonchinskii(y)y Conjectural Coordinated Synchronised Mutual Proto-Reciprocal Femto-Second is due on or around November 11, 2057, and will be detected by glorious heroic Marxist-Leninist detectors designed to detect disloyalty to Party and incorrect stands and allay lower-peasant concerns about the next famine (did we say 'famine'?
-We meant harvest).
+This heroic glorious intellectual achievement, from proletariat Soviet intelligentsyum, has recently come to my attention.
+I freely share with you dialectically.
+Worker-peasant vanguard intellectual Dr. Prof. A. V. Schnurgonchinskiiyy (1838-1913) — same A. V. Schnurgonchinskiiyy (to not be confused with many others of same, similar or the different name) who took Sverdlovsk Mathematics Academy by the storm with 1911 ideological hypothesis of 1912, and — after posthumous rehabilitation after posthumous conviction and sentence for posthumous Ismismisms against correct Party line after the several attempts to escape from Don Basin rest home for the burnt-out Stankovich smelters — posthumous winner of semi-prestigious 1937 Jóséf Whó?
+Prize for least worst essay written in the hot milk on back of Makarov 9mm pistol about the Soviet monkey chocolate spread, spent last ninety years of his life toiling on it, including fifty years spent in the high-security psychiatric clinics in straitjacket under the close observation.
+Conjecture states (in essence, at its briefest, so to speak, in a manner of speaking, as one might say, actually in fact) that every 3,721 years or so, femto-second occurs in which the Nothing occurs, happens, transpires, eventuates or takes place anywhere on planet.
+Everyone and everything everywhere is in the repose.
+No-one (including even Zinovievite-Kamenevite decadent deviationist revisionist reactionary internationalist anarcho-syndicalist subversionist delusionist reformist saboteur-wrecker slanderer counter-revolutionary theist bourgeois rightist-leftist-centrist-rightist cadre bloc center) breathes, talks, moves, struggles, denounces parents, shouts slogans, writes pamphlets, makes false arrests, prosecutes in show trial or agitates.
+Even within and between classes and the class elements and the shock brigades.
+The animals and the plants similarly at the rest.
+Apparently next A. V. Schnurgonchinskii(y)y Conjectural Proto-Reciprocal Femto-Second is due on or around the November 11, 2057, and will be detected by glorious heroic Marxist-Leninist detectors designed to detect and denounce disloyalty to Party and the incorrect stands and the lines and also to allay the lower-peasant concerns about next famine (did we say 'famine'?
+We mean 'the harvest').

-Probably you'll think this food for thought is in poor taste but it needs saying.
-If you can do it in America — restaurant buffets, eating contests — you can export it to Sudan, Somalia, Ethiopia, in fact anywhere.
-And you need to know that all-you-can-eat — AYCE! — works at this time: there will be no shortage of sand, dirt and air to make the most ravenous, voracious and gluttonous of distended stomachs rest replete.
+Probably you'll think this food for thought is in poor taste but it needs digesting.
+American eating contests and all-you-can-eat restaurant buffets will play well in Sudan, Somalia, Ethiopia and most other famine areas.
+There will be no shortage of all-you-can-eat sand, dirt and air to make the most ravenous, voracious and gluttonous of distended stomachs rest replete.
 All this is taking it to the next level to make a difference at this time.
-It's what you need to know.
-As for condiments of your choice (to accompany the beverage of your choice) to make the dirt of your choice more appetising, if you feel that need, why not need to want to need to go right ahead at this time, like, with various secretions from your dying camel or donkey.
+It's to know and what you need to know at this time.
+As for condiments of your choice at this time (to accompany at this time the beverage of your choice) to make the dirt of your choice more appetising at this time, if, breaking your silence, you feel that need, why not need to want to need to go ahead at this time with various secretions from your slowly expiring camel?
 [Ed.: Now you are going too far.
 It is obvious that we are all in trouble.
 Leave it there.]

-Well, back to those buffets.
-I hear that the Manhattan Uptown Reaching Out To Really Care Club is shortly to hold an all-you-can-eat-and-then-floss social.
-The idea is to collect the flossed-out food particles in a bag, and send it for famine relief… [Ed.: (*)(*&%^*&!@#!]
-It all arose from the following correspondence in We Really Truly Care Magazine:-
+Back to those buffets.
+I hear that the Manhattan Uptown Reaching Out Because We All Really Care Club is shortly to hold an all-you-can-eat-and-then-floss social.
+The idea is to collect the flossed-out food particles in a bag, and send that bag (if you can get it through customs) for famine relief… [Ed.: (*)(*&%^*&!@#!]
+It all arose from the following correspondence in We Really Truly Care At This Time Magazine incorporating Sharing My Stance At This Time Magazine:-

 Westerns and Toilets

 Things that trouble me at this time about 1950s Westerns: no-one ever goes to the toilet, and no cowpuncher ever wears a floral-print cotton dress to the saloon.
-Nor does Randolph Scott or Joel McCrae.
+Nor does Randolph Scott or Joel McCrea.
 And who launders the barber's towels, especially the ones with the left-over shaving soap when the customer sheriff has had to cut short the shave?
+This brings me to American toilets.
+Seat too small (and often loose; rarely a lid).
+Bowl too small (and often loose).
+Aperture too small.
+Cistern too small.
+Flush handle too small.
+Flush pressure too low.
+It's a wonder anything gets done.
+The traveler to America is well advised to take his own plunger.
+(And in New York City, you'll need a strigil to scrape off the soap, the public water, at least in the hotels, being too soft.)

 The main theme of How To Marry A Millionaire (1953) is substantially the same as Duck Soup (1933); and of Austin Powers, International Man of Mystery (1997) the same as Take The Money And Run (1969).